Roadschooler, worldschooler, homeschooler, parent, traveller, learner… do any of these titles describe you?

 We’re one such family that believes strongly in the power of travel as an education tool.
 And, I’m also a parent that is easily wooed by the unique and fun homeschooling curriculums available these days.

-So, when I stumbled across the Great Canadian Adventure subscription box I was very excited!
+So, being Canadian, when I stumbled across the Great Canadian Adventure I was quite excited!
 My plan was to try to combine both travel and this program together for one great month of Canadian adventure learning!

 What is the Great Canadian Adventure?

-This program contains history, geography, experiential learning, science, cooking, crafting, games, and more… all focused around themes both directly and loosely related to that month’s location.
+This program contains history, geography, experiential learning, science, cooking, crafting, games, and more… all focused around themes both directly and loosely related to that unit’s province or territory.

 The creators of this program describe it as this: